FREQUENTLY ASKED QUESTIONS

 Are AATF dues prorated if you join over the summer?

 We do not have a system for prorating dues.
-Membership dues are on the calendar year (January through December).
+Membership dues are for the calendar year (January 1 through December 31).
 When a member joins in the summer, for example, we mail them all the publications they have missed starting with the preceding January.
 New members who join mid-year may select the fall issues option; for an additional $20 they receive the issues of the National Bulletin and French Review starting in September, and their actual membership begins the following January.
 Membership payments received after Labor Day are automatically applied to the upcoming calendar year unless the member specifically states otherwise.
+Note that AATF membership is required for the calendar year in which certain activities take place: French National Honor Society inductions, submitting or publishing in AATF publications, participating in National French Week contests, etc.

 Does the AATF offer school memberships?